5 Myths About Narcotic Diversion Every ASC Needs to Stop Believing

 Drug tests only detect use, not diversion.
 Many diverters never take the medications themselves.
 They may sell them or supply someone else.
 A clean screen does not equal safety.

 The reality: Clean test results cannot be your only safeguard.
 ASCs need layered protection, including a medication tracking system that verifies access and usage at every step.
-Pairing digital logs with secure storage ensures that every transaction is traceable and tamper-proof.
+Pairing digital logs with secure storage ensures every transaction is traceable and tamper proof.

 Myth 2: If the log balances, everything is fine